China’s new central banker pledges to rein in financial risk

-BEIJING (AP) — China’s new central bank governor has outlined sweeping changes aimed at reining in rising debt and financial risks but expressed confidence Beijing can prevent potential dangers.
+BEIJING (AP) — China’s new central bank governor outlined sweeping plans Sunday to rein in rising debt and financial risk, but expressed confidence that Beijing can prevent potential dangers.

-Speaking at an economic conference, Yi Gang said Sunday high debt for state-owned companies, local governments and households are “still a challenge.”
+High debt levels for Chinese state-owned companies, local governments and households are “still a challenge,” Yi Gang said at an economic conference.
+The appearance marked his first extended public appearance following brief remarks to reporters after his appointment last Monday.

-The ruling Communist Party has declared controlling financial risk a priority following a run-up in debt that prompted global rating agencies last year to cut Beijing’s credit rating.
+The ruling Communist Party has declared controlling financial risks a priority following a run-up in debt that prompted global rating agencies last year to cut Beijing’s credit rating.

-Yi says regulators will roll out changes to enforce financial discipline on state companies and tighten oversight of financial institutions.
+Regulators will “deepen regulatory system reform and enhance its resilience against systemic risk,” Yi said.
+He said that will include steps to “impose more financial discipline” on government-owned companies, develop a better financing system for local governments and “create a system to prevent risk in the real estate sector.”

 Most Read Business Stories